Social media is incredibly powerful in your search for the right job.

 Twitter: Approximately 974 million accounts.
 Twitter is a great source of real-time data.
 Whether you are interested in music, sports, politics, news or celebrities.

 Instagram: approximately 500 million accounts and growing fast.
-Instagram is a fun app which enables its users to share photos and videos.
+Instagram is a fun app that enables its users to share photos and videos.
 Every account has a profile and newsfeed.

-Here are a few tips and suggestions to increase your presence and maximise your social media accounts in your job searching strategy.
+Here are a few tips and suggestions to increase your presence and maximize your social media accounts in your job searching strategy.

 Start connecting and networking

 Start building up your contacts on LinkedIn and other social media sites.
 Social media is an easy way to start building relationships with key contacts in your sector or industry.

 I’ve been found many times from a Google search because I’m active on LinkedIn, Facebook, Twitter and Instagram and of course my own website:

 - Landed a big contract with a Management Consultancy from being tagged on Facebook.